 This case study details a Twitter (X) phishing attack using fake copyright violations or verification requests to steal credentials and 2FA codes, allowing attackers to seize account control.
 The fraudulent sites mimic official login pages, often featuring urgent, threatening language designed to induce panic in users.

-To protect your Twitter/X profile and prevent hackers from hijacking your identity to spread spam or scams, follow these essential safety rules:
+To protect your Twitter/X profile and prevent threat actors from hijacking your identity to spread spam or scams, follow these essential safety rules:

 1. Verify the Domain (The URL Rule)